 There is a wealth of ways (many of which are free for educators) that you can go with a blended learning approach.
 MOOC-style lessons, webinars and using open-access tools like Google’s G-Suite or Microsoft’s Learning Tools are all options.

-Not only are you offering blended learning, you are also offering a personalised learning experience for your students – which can improve inclusion for many.
+Not only are you offering blended learning, but you are also offering a personalized learning experience for your students – which can improve inclusion for many.